JeroenZegers/Nabu-MSSS/README.md

 adaptibility, making it easy for the designer to adjust everything from the model structure to the way it is trained.

-Because of this adaptibility, many parts of the original code of Nabu-MSSS were inheritted from Nabu.
+Because of this adaptibility, many parts of the code of Nabu-MSSS were originaly inheritted from Nabu.
 As a consequence, however, one may still find 'leftovers' of the original code that do not make much sense for the MSSS task, eg variable names, code structure, etc. Over time these problems will be fixed.